 How much does it cost?

-Tracker is free to try for 14-days, and costs $49 a month after that.
+Tracker is free to try for basic usage (10 articles), and costs $49 a month if you need to track more than that.

 If you need more user logins, customized notification settings, publish tons of content, or need other advanced features, it can be covered by the paid tiers.